quchen/cabal-install-bin/README.md

 This process does obviously only work for relocatable binaries.
 The most common non-relocatable types of binaries are dynamically linked ones and those that need external data files.
-That said, many (if not all) binaries I've installed for myself over the years were relocatable.
+That said, many binaries I've installed for myself over the years were relocatable.
 Check whether the process worked after building!

 ### Successful

 Program   | `--version` | package name
 ----------|-------------|-------------
-Alex      | 3.1.4       | alex-3.1.4
 C2Hsc     | 0.6.4       | c2hsc-0.6.5
 Cabal     | 1.22.0.0    | cabal-install-1.22.0.0
 GHC Core  | n/a         | ghc-core-0.5.6
-Happy     | 1.19.5      | happy-1.19.5
 HLint     | 1.9.15      | hlint-1.9.15
 HsColour  | 1.20        | hscolour-1.20.3